Ed94/gencpp/project/Readme.md

 Code not making up the core library is located in `auxiliary/<auxiliary_name>.<hpp/cpp>`.
 These are optional extensions or tools for the library.

-**TODO : Right now the library is not finished, as such the first self-hosting iteration is still WIP**
 Both libraries use *pre-generated* (self-hosting I guess) version of the library to then generate the latest version of itself.

 The default `gen.bootstrap.cpp` located in the project folder is meant to be produce a standard segmented library, where the components of the library
 have relatively dedicated header and source files.
 Dependencies included at the top of the file and each header starting with a pragma once.